damianhakert/damianhakert.github.io/source/posts/2016-11-09-gitlab-8-dot-13-dot-5-released.html.md

 number of regressions and bugs.
 We recommend that all GitLab installations be upgraded to one of these versions.

+If you're wondering what happened to 8.13.4, good eye!
+That version introduced a CI issue that we had to fix in 8.13.5.

 Please read on for more details.

 <!-- more -->